Idaho State Highway 50: Jerome County

 Southwest at Hansen Bridge from the Jerome County side, July 2009.
 The bridge carries SH-50 over the Snake River and Snake River Canyon.

 After crossing the Hansen Bridge and entering Jerome County, SH-50 continues for roughly 1.7 mi as it curves to head north and reaches its diamond interchange with I-84.
 As it approaches I-84, SH-50 widens to four-lanes.
 (There is a truck stop on the southwest side of the interchange along a frontage road, as well as some commercial establishments on the southwest and northeast sides of the interchange.)

 After crossing the freeway on an overpass, SH-50 quickly narrows back to two-lanes as it continues north along South 1150 East for about 0.8 mi before curving sharply to head east along East 900 South.
 (South 1150 East continues due north through its intersection with East 900 South.)
 After approximately 1.2 mi, SH-50 curves sharply again to head north along South 1300 East.
-(East 900 South continues due east though its intersection with South 1300 East.)
+(East 900 South continues due east through its intersection with South 1300 East.)
 SH-50 heads north for about 1 mi before it connects with Idaho State Highway 50 Connector (SH-50 Conn.).
 From that junction SH-50 Conn. continues north along South 1300 East to end at SH-25 (westbound), while SH-50 curves sharply to the east again and immediately reaches its eastern terminus at SH-25 (eastbound), at a point roughly 3 mi west of Eden.
 (From the western terminus of SH-50, eastbound SH-25 heads east along East 800 South toward Eden and Hazelton, while westbound SH-25 curves sharply to immedicaly connect with the north end of SH-50 Conn. and then heads north along South 1300 East toward Jarome.)